 Gold has been seen as a reliable store of value since ancient times.
 Today, it’s commonly considered to be a stable investment that doesn’t experience the same volatility as stocks and other tradable assets, making it well worth considering if you’re looking for a way to protect your wealth.

-But if you want to buy gold bullion, in the form of either coins or bars, how do you go about it?
+But if you want to buy gold bullion or invest in gold through the stock market, how do you go about it?
 To find out, let’s take a closer look at how and where to buy gold in New Zealand.

 This is the traditional approach and involves buying gold as a physical asset and owning it yourself.
 It allows you to get your hands on a tangible asset and avoid the counterparty risks associated with exchange-traded funds.